Anna Mae Aquash: Murder

 On February 24, 1976, rancher Roger Amiotte found Aquash's body by the side of State Road 73 in the northeast corner of the reservation, about 10 mi from Wanblee, South Dakota.
 Her remains were revealed when snow melted in February.
 An autopsy was conducted by medical practitioner W. O. Brown, on behalf of the Bureau of Indian Affairs, which had jurisdiction in the case.
 He wrote: "it appears she had been dead for about 10 days," and she had "died from frost."
 Failing to notice a bullet wound at the base of her skull, Brown concluded that "she had died of exposure."
 Under FBI orders, according to In the Spirit of Crazy Horse, Aquash's hands were cut off and sent for fingerprinting to FBI headquarters in Washington, D.C.
 Since Aquash was not officially identified at the time, her body was buried in South Dakota as a "Jane Doe".

 On March 10, 1976, eight days after the burial, Aquash's remains were exhumed due to requests made by the American Indian Movement and her family.
-AIM arranged for a second autopsy to be conducted by Dr. Garry Peterson, a pathologist from Minneapolis.
+AIM arranged for a second autopsy to be conducted by Dr. Gary Peterson, a pathologist from Minneapolis.
 He found that she had been shot by a .32 caliber bullet on the left side at the back of her head, under the hairline, in a shot that traveled upwards, missing the brain and lodging in her left eye socket.
 It was described as execution-style murder.

 She was reinterred in Oglala Lakota land.
 Rumors persisted that she had been killed by AIM as an informant; the federal prosecution of activist Leonard Peltier was underway for the 1975 shooting deaths of two FBI agents at Pine Ridge.
 Peter Matthiessen's history, In the Spirit of Crazy Horse, details the planting of disinformation about Aquash by a CIA informant years before her murder.

 Aquash's murder was initially investigated by the Bureau of Indian Affairs, because they had jurisdiction over homicides that occurred on the reservation, as it was thought hers had.
 It was learned that Aquash had been seen at the Pine Ridge Reservation before her disappearance in December 1975.

 Federal grand juries were called to hear testimony in her case in 1976, 1982 and 1994, but no indictments were made.
 In 1997 Paul DeMain, editor of the independent newspaper News From Indian Country, started regularly publishing articles about the investigation of the murder of Aquash.